A Guide to Net Promoter Scores

 If, for example, you’re a fast-paced business with customers who could source the product/service in question from a wide variety of providers, ongoing NPS measurement is usually recommended.

-Clients that we work with would typically run an annual survey and, more often than not, they’ll tie it in with some depth interviews to understand their customers’ thoughts at a deeper level.
+Clients that we work with would typically run an annual survey and, more often than not, they’ll tie it in with some in-depth qualitative telephone interviews to understand their customers’ thoughts at a deeper level.

-Any organisation that we run any kind of customer service project for receives a bespoke solution created for them, so we’d recommend meeting with you first to get an understanding of what is important to your business.
+No matter the research project, we design a bespoke solution for each of our clients, so we’d recommend meeting with you first to get an understanding of what is important to your business.

 If you’re considering exploring a net promoter score for your business, please email vicki@mmc.agency